 NPR’s Michel Martin talks to Nigerian sound artist Emeka Ogboh ahead of his exhibition Market Symphony opening at the Smithsonian National Museum of African Art Wednesday, Feb 3.

 To people who live in big cities, the sound of honking, the whir of traffic, the howl of street vendors, and the clang of construction can just be background noise.

 But for Nigerian sound and video artist Emeka Ogboh, the city is his palette—his symphony of sound.
 And his compositions can whisk the listener to another time and place.

 During the first week of February 2016, Emeka Ogboh participated in workshops at three local high schools and at the museum.
 Inspired by his soundscapes of Lagos, the Nigerian sound artist worked with 100 local teens to create a collaborative soundscape of D.C.
 Ogboh introduced teens to the idea of “soundwalks”—journeys through their own neighborhoods to capture ambient sounds of the environment.

 Listen below to some of the students’ recordings.
-And, if you are based in or visiting the Washington area, add your own sounds to the project!
-We were only able to record at a few locations during Ogboh’s visit—contribute the sounds of your D.C. to our audio map.
+We were only able to record at a few locations during Ogboh’s visit.

 To listen to the sounds just click on “LISTEN HERE” in the maps information box.